Andre-Nonaka/Andre-Nonaka/README.md

 # Hey there!
 <p>I'm <strong>Andre Nonaka</strong>, and I am a student at Carleton University studying computer science with a minor in business.</p>
-<p>I'm currently looking for internship opportunities from May 2021 - September 2021.
+<p>If you want to reach out or just have a chat.
 Please feel free to reach out to me.</p>

 # Work Experience and Interests!